SeaGoUnlimited/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Sean Goral is a recent graduate from a Master's program at the Bren Schoolof Environmental Science and Management, UCSB.
+Sean Goral is a recent graduate from a Master's program at the Bren School of Environmental Science and Management, UCSB.
 At Bren, he specialized in pollution prevention and remediation with a focus in environmental data science.
 His other scientific interests include resource protection, conservation biology, epidural stimulation technology, and brain computer interface technology.

 In 2015, Sean collaborated with a service dog non-profit organization called Canine Assistants, and he was featured in service dog advocacy multimedia content to promote the Canine Assistants organization and its sponsors.